 Shape/mass - Shapes or masses can be organic or geometric in nature, and can be solid or empty.
 They can be used alone, or as units in another, larger shape.
 They can also form patterns, and be used in the division of space in an image (their placement divides up the picture surface), and distribute the "weight" in an image.
 They also can vary in size, which helps to establish spatial depth; and in value (light or dark) or color.
 Using similar shapes can help unify a composition; varying the shapes adds variety and interest.
 There is an effect used by many artists, called counterchange, meaning where there are areas of dark shapes on a light area, and nearby areas of light shapes on a dark area.
-(See link on left side of page.)
-Monet used this effect often, where there might be dark leaves against a light sky, and nearby there would be light leaves against a darker area.
+Monetused this effect often, such as where there might be dark leaves against a light sky, and nearby there would be light leaves against a darker area.
 Visually, this is very interesting, particularly to another painter, who might be apt to notice it.
 It also helps give a sense of spatial depth, of receding and coming forward.

 Value (light and dark) - Lights and darks are used in shading and modeling of forms in traditional art, as well as to delineate space; in traditional and contemporary art, they are also used as spatial cues, where areas of most contrast (dark and light) seem to come forward in space.
 Value can be created with tones (flat shapes/areas of light and dark), lines (the closer the lines, the darker the value), marks (same as lines).
 Compositions can be unified with orchestrated distribution of lights and darks, and directional movement can also be directed with values, in smooth transition or abrupt changes.
 Colors have values of varying lightness and darkness; it takes a little practice to see these values separately from the color identity sometimes - squinting can help.
 Value, as color, is also relative - when something is dark, it is dark in relation to something else which is lighter; 'dark' in itself doesn't indicate the actual darkness.
 That is, a medium dark object, when placed next to a black object, will appear lighter, but next to a lighter tone will appear darker.